ufz/ogs/web/content/docs/userguide/blocks/processes.md

 </process>
 ```

-**Warning!** If specific body force is added, it can be reflected with the initial state of stress.
+**Warning!** If specific body force is added, it can be reflected within the initial state of stresses.

-Stress is a a bit unique, as initial condition for stress are not defined in block "Process variables", but in "Process".
+Stress is a somewhat unique, as the initial conditions for stress are not defined in the block "Process variables", but in
+"Process".
-It requires setting up a constant or function definition in "Parameters" block where initial stress is defined.
+It requires setting up a constant or function definition in the "Parameters" block where initial stress is defined.
-It has to match the dimension of experiment.
+It has to match the dimension of the experiment.
-OGS expects it to be effective stress (total stress with pore pressure subtracted), this is in contrast to total stress that is expected to be provided in boundary condition.
+OGS expects it to be the effective stress (total stress with pore pressure subtracted), this is in contrast to total stress
+that is expected to be provided as boundary condition.
-If meshes are defined as axially symmetrical, the stress has to be provided in polar or cylindrical coordinates.
+If meshes are defined as axially symmetric, the stress has to be provided in polar or cylindrical coordinates.

 ## Jacobian Assembler

 TODO: Explanations for each type.

 The global non-linear equation system can be solved either with Picard fix-point iterations or a Newton scheme.
+(TODO:
-(TODO: Reference NLS scheme)
+Reference NLS scheme)
-For the latter the process has to provide an analytical Jacobian.
+For the latter the process has to provide a Jacobian.
-If the analytical Jacobian was not implemented, one can use a quasi-Newton scheme where the Jacobian is approximated by a central differences or forward differences scheme.
+If the analytical Jacobian is not implemented, one can use a quasi-Newton scheme where the Jacobian is approximated by
+numerical differentiation using a central differences or a forward difference scheme.

 For the Picard fix-point iterations this section is not used.